This book is based off the acclaimed film The Revenant. The film contains

 It has a strong and bold presence.
 It also has a slight tint to it, which made it

-more primal, eliciting extreme emotions like anger and especially violence, but
+seem more primal, eliciting extreme emotions like anger and especially

-perhaps more than anything else, the colour red and how it was implemented,
+violence, but perhaps more than anything else, the colour red and how it

 However, in my professional opinion, it would have been more effective at